Our recently released report, Offshore, reveals the findings of a survey of 1,383 oil and gas workers, nearly 5% of the workforce.

 A transition can only be just when the workers affected have a say in the futures of their livelihoods, communities and climate.

 Offshore concludes with a call to action.
-If you are an offshore worker, in a community dependant on oil and gas or an environmental campaigner – we want to hear from you to help build policy demands for the energy transition with those they must protect.
+If you are an offshore worker – we want to hear from you to help build policy demands for the energy transition with those they must protect.

 Friends of the Earth Scotland campaigns for a Just Transition away from fossil fuels in a way that is fair to those currently working in energy intensive industries.